it-at-m/eappointment/README.md

 Use the function `addTwigExtension()` to add an extension.
 The first argument should be of the type `\Slim\Views\TwigExtension`.

-We implement a few own functions to use in the templates:
+We implement a few predefined functions available in the twig templates:

 ### urlGet
 ```php